Buyer GuideOperator playbook

 • What just arrived this morning (not in this evening's batch)

-If the sync is batched every 15 minutes, the worst-case delay is 15 minutes — usually fine.
-If batched hourly, the buyer is making decisions on data up to 60 minutes old.
-For a busy restaurant or fast-turn retailer, that's enough to misjudge an order.
-Nightly batch is operationally hostile for any SMB doing multi-touchpoint inventory work during the day.
+If the sync is batched every 15 minutes, the worst-case delay is 15 minutes, which may be fine for many categories.
+If batched hourly, the buyer can be making decisions on data up to 60 minutes old.
+For a busy restaurant or fast-turn retailer, that can be enough to misjudge an order.
+Nightly batch is a poor fit for operators making multiple inventory decisions during the day.

 The deeper issue: batched sync compounds across the closed loop.
 The math is: